How to save money when traveling Europe?

-8. Buy a Metro Pass instead of a single ticket
+9. Buy a Metro Pass instead of a single ticket

 So if you don’t have a Daily city pass, I recommend buying a metro pass valid for 1 day, 2 days, or 3 days depending on your destination.

 You’ll save money, and if you get lost or go to the wrong station, you won’t have to pay extra.

-9. Take the night bus when traveling between cities
+10. Take the night bus when traveling between cities

-10. Take advantage of free places
+11. Take advantage of free places

 Also, you can just wander at the foot of the Eiffel tower and admire its design without spending time in a queue.

-14. Take advantage of discounts for students and ages
+15. Take advantage of discounts for students and ages

-If you are under 18 years old, you will be able to visit the museum for free, and the train ticket is also cheaper.
+If you are under 18 years old, you can visit the museum for free, and the train ticket is also cheaper.

-15. Get snacks supermarket
+16. Get snacks supermarket

 I usually get a quick bite at a convenience store or local supermarket.
 They usually have ready-to-go sandwiches or bread, which is just around 2 to 3 euros.

 Also, if you visit after 5 pm, supermarkets usually offer significant discounts of up to 50%.

-16. Stay away from restaurants on main roads
+17. Stay away from restaurants on main roads

-17. Eat luxury in cheap countries, eat sparingly inexpensive countries
+18. Eat luxury in cheap countries, eat sparingly inexpensive countries

 That is what I’ve learned from backpacking around Europe.